leadoeun/leadoeun.github.io/_pages/about.md

 social: true  # includes social icons at the bottom of the page
 ---

 Hello!
-I am an undergraduate student at the University of Texas at Austin Computer Science advised by Prof. <a href="https://eunsol.github.io/" rel="external nofollow noopener" target="_blank">Eunsol Choi</a>.
+I am a CSE masters student at The Ohio State University advised by <a href="http://shocheen.com" rel="external nofollow noopener" target="_blank">Prof. Sachin Kumar </a>.
+I completed my undergraduate at University of Texas at Austin Computer Science advised by <a href="https://eunsol.github.io/" rel="external nofollow noopener" target="_blank">Prof. Eunsol Choi</a>.

-My research focuses on the intersection of Natural Language Processing and Human-Computer Interaction.
-I am interested in the interaction between the user and the large language models.
-My goal is to build reliable LLMs through the growth in the inclusiveness and developing tools for increasing factuality and stability of the models.
+My research primiarily focuses on Natural Language Processing and Machine Learning.
+I am particularly interested in evaluation and adaptation of language model across different tasks and domains.

-I have previously worked as a Software Quality Assurance Engineer intern at SparkCognition and VPlusLab.
+I have previously worked as a Software Quality Assurance Engineer intern at <a href="https://avathon.com/">Avathon (previously SparkCognition)</a> and VPlusLab.